whosonfirst/whosonfirst-geometries/README.md

 ## Polygons

-_This section (polygons) is out of date and needs to be updated to describe the syntax for "alt" geometries._
+_This section (polygons) is out of date and needs to be updated to describe the syntax for "alt" geometries.
+See also: https://github.com/whosonfirst/whosonfirst-cookbook/blob/master/how_to/creating_alt_geometries.md_

 ### cloropleth